Obtaining a Malta ordinary residence

 Process of Malta Ordinary Residence Scheme

 The Ordinary Residence Permit takes up to 8 weeks to process after which your card will be ready and available.
 The first week will be based on the preparation phase where you gather the necessary documentation and the submission is done to the department of immigration.
 The weeks that follow will be focused on the processing of the documentation.
 Due diligence checks by Malta officials will be done and your application file will be reviewed.
-As soon as this is completed succesfully, you will receive a notification stating that your card is ready for collection.
+As soon as this is completed successfully, you will receive a notification stating that your card is ready for collection.